 $100 Off Saks Fifth Avenue for Platinum Cardholders

-Each year of Platinum card membership, you will receive two $50 credits to be used at Saks Fifth Avenue stores.
+Each year of Platinum card membership, you get two $50 credits to use at Saks Fifth Avenue.

 The offer can be used both in-store and online, but per the terms and conditions of this offer, it will not work to purchase gift cards.